Salem Coast Guardsmen rescuing

 • Salem's Finest: A Pictorial History of the Salem Police Department

-Future titles may include Salem Shops, Salem Celebrates, Salem Works, Salem Plays, Salem Invents, Salem Harbor, Salem Goes to Sea, Salem Gets Together (social and civic clubs), Salem Has Guests (VIPs, hotels, B&Bs), Salem and The Law, With Love from Salem, and Postcards from Salem.
+Future titles may include Salem Shops, Salem Celebrates, Salem Works, Salem Plays, Salem Has Talent, Salem Harbor, Salem Goes to Sea, Salem Gets Together (social and civic clubs), Salem Has Guests (VIPs, hotels, B&Bs), Salem and The Law, and Postcards from Salem.

 About the Nelson Dionne Salem History Collection